 - Build on the firm’s knowledge of (and confidence in) EVault backup/restore processes

 - Offer a more scalable, cost-effective data protection model as the data set grew larger

 - Leverage the firm’s current investments in an off-site DR/replication facility and more powerful DS3-capable WAN connection

 “I was already comfortable with EVault.
 I didn’t really need to be convinced since I’d already used it.
 I just had to convince my boss and the other engineer that EVault would still be the right way to go,” said Spicer.

-When EVault SaaS was implemented, the firm had to protect only a few hundred gigabytes of data.
+When EVault Cloud Backup Service was implemented, the firm had to protect only a few hundred gigabytes of data.
 Its data had since grown to 10-12 TB, much of it consisting of millions of unchanging, scanned PDF and TIFF files.
 3-4 TB of the total consists of Microsoft Exchange data, Firm documents, Litigation Support databases and multiple SQL regions.
 Two storage area networks (SANs) had already been implemented to address the scanned data, one at the firm’s headquarters and another at a nearby facility.

 Replication software and a DS-3 pipe had also been implemented to replicate the scanned data from Point A to Point B. But, as the number of non-SAN-attached servers and data grew exponentially, there reached a point where SaaS became an unaffordable option.